pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.md

 `tanzu apps workload get` is a command used to retrieve information and status about a workload.

-You can view workload details at anytime in the process.
-Some details, such as the status of the workload, the source of the workload application, the supply chain which took care of the workload, the supply chain resources which interact with the workload, if there is/was any issue while deploying the workload and finally which *Pods* the workload generates and the knative services related to the workload, if the supply chain is using knative.
+You can view workload details at whenever.
+Some details are:

+ - The status of the workload.
+ - The source of the workload application.
+ - The supply chain which took care of the workload.
+ - The supply chain resources which interact with the workload.
+ - If there is any issue while deploying the workload and finally which *pods* the workload generates and the knative services related to the workload.
+ - if the supply chain is using knative.

 ## Default view

 There are multiple sections in workload get command output.
-Following data is displayed
+Following data is displayed:

 - Name of the workload and its status.
 - Display source information of workload.